-- Of those who said they bought more than they needed, 63% said they did so because they wanted to save some for touch-ups. - About the same percentage didn't want to run out during the project and have to go out and get more (61%). - 32% said they wanted paint for other projects; 31%, for multiple coats. - 7% said they were unsure how to calculate the right amount.
+- Of those who said they bought more than they needed, 60% said they did so because they didn't want to run out during the project and have to go out and get more. - ❖ About the same percentage (59%) said they wanted to save some for touch-ups. - 31% said they wanted paint for other projects; 27%, for multiple coats. - 14% said they were unsure how to calculate the right amount.